piegope/doc/docs/content/en/rdm/kb/rdm-windows/troubleshooting-articles/access-your-en-rdm-entry-in-google-chrome-if-google-drive-integration-does-not-work.md

 _schema: default
 eleventyComputed:
   title: >-
-    Access Your {{ en.RDM }} entry in Google Chrome if Google Drive Integration does not work
+    Access your {{ en.RDM }} entry in Google Chrome if Google Drive Integration does not work
-  description:
+  description: >-
+    How to access your {{ en.RDM }} entry in Google Chrome if Google Drive Integration does not work
   status:
   keywords:
 ---